Summary (for the TL;DR crowd :-) )

 - Pexels - Great for photographs

-- KissPNG - Great for transparent PNGs
+- CleanPNG - Great for transparent PNGs (used to be called KissPNG)

 I am constantly amazed by the quality of the images I see on these sites.
 For example ...